 Healthy, dietary fats are unsaturated, such as polyunsaturated fatty acids and monounsaturated fats.
 These good fats are the ones you want on your team when it comes to keeping your heart ticking, as they lower LDL cholesterol and increase HDL (the good cholesterol) and decrease your risk of heart disease.
 Polyunsaturated fats are found in vegetable oils (corn, soybean, safflower) and walnuts, poultry and omega-3 fatty rich foods, such as fish (salmon, mackerel, trout, sardines, tuna), flax and pumpkin/chia seeds.

 Monounsaturated fat is solid when refrigerated, but liquid when on your kitchen counter.
 You'll find this vitamin E rich fat in foods you probably already like, such as olive oil, canola and peanut oils, olives, almonds, hazelnuts and avocados.
-So pass us the guacamole, please!
+So, pass the guacamole, please!

 How To Spot Good & Bad Fats on Nutrition Labels